Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has put up 36 hits with five doubles, a triple, seven home runs and 14 walks.
+- Ohtani has collected 36 hits with five doubles, a triple, seven home runs and 14 walks.
 He has driven in 19 runs with five stolen bases.

 Ohtani Recent Games